The Scholarship

 Financial need will be considered.
 The candidate may submit evidence of unmet need as part of the application.

-2022 Maher Scholarship Winner
+2024 Maher Memorial Scholarship Winner